-Effective immediately, I'm no longer taking in work until 2022.
+Effective immediately, I'm no longer taking in work until the summer of 2022.
 This is so I can address my back-log and will only make exceptions for prior commercial customers.
 I do not make any recommendations.Back to Mike's Clock Clinic's Main Web Page

 A complete mechanical overhaul with a two year labor warranty is $300.00 for any 400-day (anniversary) clock.
 I do not work on battery driven clocks.